 - The buyer of a credit default swap pays a premium for effectively insuring against a debt default.
-He receives a lump sum payment if the debt instrument is defaulted.
+He receives a lump sum payment if the debt instrument defaults.

 - The seller of a credit default swap receives monthly payments from the buyer.
 If the debt instrument defaults they have to pay the agreed amount to the buyer of the credit default swap.